Skip to main content

 Employers must contribute at least 3% of gross salary if you are contributing yourself.
 They cannot pay less than 3% but can pay more.

 Employer contributions are subject to ESCT (Employer Superannuation Contribution Tax) — deducted by your employer before the contribution lands in your account.
-ESCT rates range from 10.5% (low income) to 39% (income over NZ$216,000), based on your prior-year salary plus employer super.
+ESCT rates are tiered by prior-year salary plus employer super; see IRD's ESCT guidance for current statutory thresholds.

 If your employment agreement bundles total remuneration ("salary inclusive of KiwiSaver"), the 3% comes out of the headline number rather than on top — read the fine print or check with HR.